 Assessment of the PhD Proposal Package

 At least two independent experts review the graduate student's PhD proposal.
-They are asked to respond within two weeks to the following two questions and provide comments to support their responses:
+They are asked to respond within two weeks to the following three questions and provide comments to support their responses:

 Does the proposal encompass sufficient scope for a PhD degree?